 - What is the topic and what does it cover? (content) - Is there something in the topic you can make personal to the learners?
 For example, is there something you can relate to their particular culture to stimulate interest and prior knowledge. (context, personalisation) - What language will your learners need to produce during the lesson and later in the exam?
 (English) - What is the language focused on?
-For example, it may be to explain a factor as part of an answer, to justify a decision, describe a result, or interpret given information.
+For example, it may be to explain a result, justify a decision, describe a result, or interpret given information.
 You can also think about the relevant vocabulary and terms they could practise to help with precision.

-3.4.1 Some ways to integrate content and language
+3.3.1 Some ways to integrate content and language